penguininja/christmas/_songs/songs/all-i-want-for-christmas-is-you.md

 I won't even wish for snow.
 And I'm just gonna keep on waiting
 Underneath the mistletoe
-<p>I won't make a list and send it
+I won't make a list and send it
 To the North Pole for St. Nick.
 I won't even stay awake
 To hear those magic reindeer click.